 The hierarchy (memorize this)

-reference_id to your internal client ID.
-Most EMSs map 1:1 (one org per client), but you can split one client into multiple orgs if you need different webhook configs or card type filters.
+Organization = one of your customers.
+You set reference_id to your internal client ID.
+Most EMSs map 1:1 (one org per client), but you can split one client into multiple orgs if you need different webhook configs or card type filters. → Organization

 PDPC (Personal Data Processing Consent) = GDPR consent the individual cardholder signs saying “yes, my transactions can be shared.”